-The competition is open to year 12 (or equivalent) students from the UK studying at least one post-16 course in a STEM subject (i.e. physics, chemistry, biology, design & technology, engineering and maths).
-The students must make a commitment to engaging with the project throughout year 12, devoting a minimum time of around 12 hours to learning more about materials.
-There is no limit to the number of students that can take part in the competition in your school, however you may only nominate up to five students to enter each year for the national competition.
+The competition is open to year 11 and year 12 (or equivalent) students from the UK studying that have an interest in pursuing a STEM career.
+The students must make a commitment to engaging with the project and devoting a minimum time of around 12 hours to learning more about materials.
+There is no limit to the number of students that can take part in the competition from one school, however you may only nominate up to five students to enter each year for the national competition.

-Participating students compile a Portfolio of Experiences based on two compulsory and two optional modules that are completed outside of normal lessons with the guidance of their teachers.
-The modules are designed to give students a better understanding of the importance of materials science and engineering in society and some knowledge of the fundamental science of materials, enhancing what they might study in their lessons.
+Participants must compile a Portfolio of Experiences based on two compulsory and two optional modules which are designed to give learners a better understanding of the importance of materials science and engineering in society and some knowledge of the fundamental science of materials, enhancing what they might study in their lessons.

 The themes of the modules are as follows: